-McCauley et al. (2000) examined the effects of seismic air guns on caged pink snapper (Pagrus auratus Forster).
+McCauley et al. (2000) examined the effects of seismic air guns on caged pink snapper (Pagrus auratus Forster) (this work has recently been published in Fewtrell and McCauley, 2012).
 Fish were caged and exposed to hundreds of emissions from an air gun as it approached and moved over and beyond the cage for approximately 1.5 hours.
-Received SEL exceeded 180 dB re 1 μ Pa2-s for several of the shots.
-Startle responses, when they occurred, were elicited by sound levels greater than 156-161 dB re 1 μ Pa.
+Received SEL exceeded 180 dB re 1 μPa2·s for several of the shots.
+Startle responses, when they occurred, were elicited by sound levels greater than 156-161 dB re 1 μPa.
 In addition to the startle response, some individuals moved from the bottom of the cage, possibly to areas of lower sound levels.
 Behavior of individuals that did respond to the seismic sounds returned to normal within 14 to 30 minutes of cessation of seismic exposure and those individuals exhibited no long-term physiological or behavioral effects.
 (McCauley et al. 2003).
 Fish were also reported to habituate to the seismic air gun (McCauley et al. 2000), which means that after some amount of exposure, fish will no longer pay attention to the sound and the sound will have no further affect on behavior.

-In an evaluation of the effects of a seismic survey on wild and caged fish of various species inside of Scotts Reef Lagoon in Western Australia, McCauley et al. (2008) observed some startle responses and small levels of movement in fishes exposed to sound exposure levels (single sound) of about 145-155 dB re $1uPa^2$ -s.
+In an evaluation of the effects of a seismic survey on wild and caged fish of various species inside of Scotts Reef Lagoon in Western Australia, McCauley et al. (2008) observed some startle responses and small levels of movement in fishes exposed to sound exposure levels (single sound) of about 145-155 dB re 1uPa2-s.

-6.1.1.7.
+6.1.1.11.
 Behavioral Responses to Other Sound Sources